Maria Uriarte – Principal Investigator

 Maria Uriarte is a Professor in the Dept. of Ecology, Evolution and Environmental Biology at Columbia University.
 She also serves as adjunct faculty in the Dept. of Ecology, University of São Paulo, Brazil.
 Prof. Uriarte studies the processes that drive forest dynamics in tropical regions, with a focus on forest recovery after natural disturbance events (hurricanes) and human land use and the consequences of these dynamics for ecosystem services.
 Her current projects are based in Puerto Rico and Brazil.

-Roi is an ecologist from Jerusalem.
+Roí is an ecologist from Jerusalem.
 He got his B.A. from Bennington College in Evolution and Ecology, and has worked as a research assistant at Harvard Forest and the Hebrew University of Jerusalem.
-His current interests are in understanding how droughts and hurricanes change the competitive playing field in forests, identifying how variation in functional traits can dictate resilience to disturbance events, and in turn, impact community composition.
+He currently works on understanding how tree architecture and canopy structure impact forest vulnerability to hurricanes.
+He uses LiDAR data to map the shape of forests and tries to pick apart how structure and function influence community composition.

 Eva Arroyo – Ph.D.
 Student